 Product recalls can occur at any time, therefore it is important for eye banks to have a plan that can be implemented in a timely manner to ensure patient safety.

-During this webinar, planned by the Quality Assurance and Technician Education Committees, speakers will discuss the recent Altaire Pharmaceuticals recall and the regulatory, logistical, and operational aspects of implementing the recall.
-Attendees will learn more about the recall of the critical supply, what steps should be taken when similar situations arise, and how two eye banks responded to the recall to ensure the safety of tissue and the continuation of eye bank processes.
+During this webinar, planned by the Quality Assurance and Technician Education Committees, speakers discuss the recent Altaire Pharmaceuticals recall and the regulatory, logistical, and operational aspects of implementing the recall.
+Attendees learn more about the recall of the critical supply, what steps should be taken when similar situations arise, and how two eye banks responded to the recall to ensure the safety of tissue and the continuation of eye bank processes.
 Attend this session to learn more about how other organizations navigated the recall and how to prepare for an unexpected recall in the future.

 Dakota Lions Sight & Health